mikechau/thoughtworks-sales-tax/README.md

 - `Input` - where a file is taken and in and broken down into an array
 - `Transform` - where that array is taken and parsed into an array of hashes
 - `Calculator` - where that array of hashes is updated with the correct totals
 - `Printer` - where the output is displayed

+### FEEDBACK
+Warning, this attempt is not very OOP and uses too many hashes.
+Naming choices are also poor.